appcircleio/appcircle-docusaurus/docs/workflows/react-native-specific-workflow-steps/react-native-ui-test.md

 # React Native UI Test

 This component runs all the UI tests in your project written with [Detox](https://wix.github.io/Detox/docs/introduction/getting-started) integration.
 When this step is completed, it generates a test report file in `e2e-report.xml` format.
-You can view these test results in detail using Appcircle's Test Report component.
+You can view these test results in detail using Appcircle's [**Test Report**](/workflows/react-native-specific-workflow-steps/test-reports-react-native) component.

-For detailed information for Continuous Testing.
+For detailed information for continuous testing.
 Please visit our [React Native Continuous Testing documentation](/continuous-testing/react-native-testing/react-native-ui-testing-with-detox).

 To generate detailed Test Reports.
 Please visit our [Test Reports Component documentation](/workflows/react-native-specific-workflow-steps/test-reports-react-native).

 :::info Java Version

 The default Java version in Appcircle's build stacks is **Java 11**.
-If your project requires a **higher** Java version, please see the [**How to Change Java Version**](/workflows/common-workflow-steps/custom-script#how-to-change-java-version) document.
+If your project requires a **higher** or ***lower** Java version, please see the [**How to Change Java Version**](/workflows/common-workflow-steps/custom-script#how-to-change-java-version) document.
 On the other hand, you can see all details for build stacks both iOS and Android with this [documentation](/infrastructure).
 :::

 ### Prerequisites